 The Guide to Law Online is an annotated collection of links to free online legal materials and pertinent resources in the Library of Congress catalog, organized by jurisdiction.
 The Guide is not meant to be an exhaustive list of resources, but it covers all relevant research areas for each jurisdiction.
 Each Guide to Law Online jurisdictional guide is divided into the following areas:

-This Guide to Law Online research guide focuses on the nation of Cabo Verde.
+This Guide to Law Online research guide focuses on the country of Cabo Verde.
 According to the United Nations, Cabo Verde has been the official name of this country since 2013; prior to 2013, it was referred to as Cape Verde.
 Due to these name variants, certain resources in the guide will refer to the country as Cabo Verde, while others will refer to the country as Cape Verde.

 In compiling this research guide, emphasis has been placed on sites offering the full texts of laws, regulations, and court decisions, along with commentary from lawyers writing primarily for other lawyers.
 Materials related to law and government that were written by or for lay persons also have been included, as have government sites providing general information.
 Although this research guide is selective, inclusion of a site or resource does not constitute endorsement by the Law Library of Congress.